digipres/workbench/src/formats/profiles/gpo-icufl-explorer/index.md

 ## Purpose

 The purpose of this tool is to help find formats and patterns of file extensions in the copy of the [Indiana University CD-ROM & Floppy Library](https://webapp1.dlib.indiana.edu/virtual_disk_library/) held by the U.S. Government Publishing Office.

+The full list of file extensions has been included in the [collection profiles part of the workbench](../), so you can get an overview all the extensions there.
+You can then use this page to look at individual extensions in more detail.

-See [the full report](https://www.digipres.org/practices/reports/gpo-icufl-collection-analysis-2026/us-gpo-icufl-review-2026.html) for more details.
+See [the full report](https://www.digipres.org/practices/reports/gpo-icufl-collection-analysis-2026/us-gpo-icufl-review-2026.html) for more information about this project.

 <div class="warning" label="Warning!
 May be slow!">
-This system depends on a database file containing information on over six million files, over 175MB in size.
+This system depends on a database file containing information on over six million files.
+It's compressed, but it's still 175MB in size.
 It might take a while to start up and respond.
+Seriously, like 5/10 minutes depending on your download speed and the host server status.
 </div>

 ## Query